~ Tourism Ireland promotes Northern Ireland at 2018 Stone Mountain Highland Games ~

-Representatives of the Ulster Historical Foundation, the Ulster-Scots Agency, Dalriada Kingdom Tours, Visit Armagh, Mid and East Antrim and Brack Tours travelled to Georgia in the United States, to join Tourism Ireland for this year’s Stone Mountain Highland Games.
-Tourism Ireland also invited Stonewall Folk Group, from Co Armagh, to entertain visitors to the Games.
+Representatives of the Ulster-Scots Agency, Public Record Office of Northern Ireland, Visit Derry, as well as historian Billy Kennedy, travelled to Georgia in the United States, to join Tourism Ireland for this year’s Stone Mountain Highland Games.

-In advance of this year’s Games, influential journalists, travel trade and airline contacts from Atlanta were invited to a lunch event by Tourism Ireland – where they met with the various companies from Northern Ireland to hear about what Northern Ireland has to offer American holidaymakers.
+In advance of this year’s Games, influential journalists, travel trade and airline contacts from Atlanta were invited to a lunch event by Tourism Ireland – where they met with the various companies from Northern Ireland and heard all about what Northern Ireland has to offer American holidaymakers.

 Tourism Ireland has been targeting people of Ulster-Scots descent in the US for a number of years now.
 Promotions have included extensive publicity campaigns, advertising in newspapers in the southern states of the US, communications with “best prospects” who have Northern Ireland surnames, as well as participation in promotions like the Stone Mountain Highland Games.